 SWOTF Summer Suds Weekend

-Welcome to the eight annual Spokane Women on the Fly “Summer Suds” fishing weekend.
+Welcome to the ninth annual Spokane Women on the Fly “Summer Suds” fishing weekend.
 The event takes place near Prichard, Idaho on the North Fork of the Coeur D’ Alene River.
-Dates are 6/11 – 6/15/25.
+Dates are 6/9/27 – 6/13/27.
+We are excited to be bringing our event back to the Devil’s Elbow Group Campground.

 Event Format

 This event is the SWOTF DIY Fishing Weekend event model.
 Everyone goes out daily to fish and then connects in the evening with fish tales.
 It’s budget-friendly for all!
-Please utilize the Facebook Group Event to connect with other women attending and make weekend fishing friends.
+Please use the Spokane Women on the Fly Facebook Group Event to connect with other women attending and make weekend-fishing friends.
 If needed, the event co-hosts will help connect you with someone to fish with.
 Please let us know if you need to borrow any equipment.

 Location